bwasty/teth/README.md

 SUBCOMMANDS:
     node           Run a node.
-    account        Query information about accounts.
-    transaction    Query information about transactions.
-    block          Query information about blocks.
     help           Prints this message or the help of the given subcommand(s)
 ```
 `teth help node`: